What is Strain Counterstrain?

-It is normal to have soreness or pain for 1-3 days following trigger point release treatments and the following can be performed to reduce soreness:
+It is normal to have soreness or pain for 1-3 days following trigger point release treatments.
+The following can be performed to reduce soreness:

-* Perform stretching, gentle exercise, general movement, or walking to assist with keeping the muscles loose and circulation flowing
+* Practice stretching, gentle exercise, slow, deliberate movement, or light walking to assist with keeping the muscles loose and circulation flowing.

-* Keep hydrated to assist with the removal of waste products from the release of trigger points.
-Recommended to drink ½ your weight in ounces.
-For example if you weight 150# – drink 75 ounces in water per day
+* Stay hydrated to assist with the removal of waste products from the release of trigger points.
+It is recommended to drink ½ your weight in ounces.
+For example if you weight 150 lbs, drink 75 ounces of water per day.

-* Use Kinesio tape over the sore muscles to assist with improved lymphatic drainage and remove congestion from the tissues and help muscles relax
+* Use Kinesio tape over the sore muscles to assist with improved lymphatic drainage, congestion removal from the tissues and to help the muscles relax.

 * Consider a detox bath with Epsom salts and baking soda.
-2 simple recipes to try Recipe #1: 3 cups of Epsom Salt (or 1 cup for every 60# of body weight),1 cup of baking soda,1/3 cup hydrogen peroxide Recipe #2: 1/3 cup Epsom Salt,1/3 cup sea salt,1/3 cup baking soda,2 ½ tsp ground ginger, 1 cup apple cider vinegar
+Here are two simple recipes to try: Recipe #1: 3 cups of Epsom Salt (or 1 cup for every 60 pounds of body weight), 1 cup of baking soda, 1/3 cup hydrogen peroxide.
+Recipe #2: 1/3 cup Epsom Salt, 1/3 cup sea salt, 1/3 cup baking soda, 2 ½ tsp ground ginger and 1 cup apple cider vinegar.

-* If you have flu like symptoms or headache this could be a Herxheimer Reaction from detoxification.
-Try ¼ to ½ teaspoon of baking soda and dissolve in a small amount of water and drink every 3-4 hours until symptoms subside.
+*If you experience flu-like symptoms or headaches, this could be a Herxheimer Reaction from detoxification.
+Try dissolving ¼-½ teaspoon of baking soda in a small amount of water and drink every 3-4 hours until symptoms subside.
 Consult with your doctor or pharmacist first if you are taking medications or have other medical concerns.

 What is Kinesio Taping?

 The Kinesio Taping Method has taken the Rehabilitation and Sports Medicine world by storm.
-Since development by Dr. Kenzo Kase nearly 20 years ago in in Japan, Kinesio Taping has become the standard therapeutic taping in the U.S. The method of taping uses a uniquely designed and patented tape for treatment of muscular disorders and lymphedema reduction.
+Since its development by Dr. Kenzo Kase nearly 20 years ago in Japan, Kinesio Taping has become the standard therapeutic taping in the United States.
+This method of taping uses a uniquely designed and patented tape for treatment of muscular disorders and lymphedema reduction.

-Since the introduction of Kinesio Taping into the US, medical practitioners from PTs, ATCs, OTs, DCs, MTs, to MDs have recognized and embraced this effective, safe, and easy-to-use modality.
-The method and tape allow the individual to wear and receive the therapeutic benefits on a 24 hours/day basis, and can be worn for several days per application.
-Currently, Kinesio Taping is practiced in hospitals, clinics, universities, high schools, and by professional sports teams.
+Since the introduction of Kinesio Taping into the U.S., medical practitioners from PTs, ATCs, OTs, DCs, MTs, to MDs have recognized and embraced this effective, safe, and easy-to-use modality.
+The tape, as well as the method in which it is applied, allow the individual to wear and receive the therapeutic benefits on a 24 hour/day basis, and can be worn for several days per application.
+Kinesio Taping is practiced in hospitals, clinics, universities, high schools, and by professional sports teams.